ANRAR4/AutoBTD6/README.md

 ### Retargeting a monkey

-To retarget a monkey you can, after selecting the monkey, simply press the key corresponding to the right retarget arrow(defaults to tab) as many times as required.
+To retarget a monkey you can, after selecting the monkey, simply press the key corresponding to the right retarget arrow (defaults to tab) as many times as required.
 <br>
 For dartling and mortar monkeys retargeting requires a position.
 A retarget with a position can be logged by pressing space while pressing tab.
 This will use your cursors current position.

-### Acticating monkey special
+### Activating monkey special

-To activate/deactivate a monkeys monkey special(e. g. prioritize camo) you can, after selecting the monkey, simply press the corresponding key(defaults to page down).
+To activate/deactivate a monkeys monkey special (e. g. prioritize camo) you can, after selecting the monkey, simply press the corresponding key (defaults to page down).

 ### Selling monkeys

-To sell a monkey you can, after selecting the monkey, simply press the corresponding key(defaults to backspace).
-When replaying a recording a sell occurs once your current money + the money gained from this and all adjacent sells surpasses the money required for the next non selling action(which could be 0 for retargeting/monkey special).
-Ideally you want to avoid selling when using monkey knowledge as the sell could result in less money than expected(due to reduced cost, which isn't factored in)(i. e. your towers are sold before you can actually afford the next tower or upgrade).
+To sell a monkey you can, after selecting the monkey, simply press the corresponding key (defaults to backspace).
+When replaying a recording a sell occurs once your current money + the money gained from this and all adjacent sells surpasses the money required for the next non selling action (which could be 0 for retargeting/monkey special).
+Ideally you want to avoid selling when using monkey knowledge as the sell could result in less money than expected (due to reduced cost, which isn't factored in)(i. e. your towers are sold before you can actually afford the next tower or upgrade).

 ### Monkey naming